A market study of major appliancesMARKET STUDY: MARKETING MAJOR APPLIANCES

 First, let’s examine the high-end or premium segment.
 We won’t spend a whole lot of time on this segment.
 They account for a very small percentage of major appliances sales in the US, though sales are increasing.

 Since then, Viking has regained some of its clout.
 But there are still struggles.
-As a brand, it is much need of repair.
+As a brand, it is in much need of repair.

 Viking’s messages are expected, simply introducing a new Viking product as something better.